 But what does it actually mean? is it always normal for dogs to snore?
 And, why do some dogs snore whilst others never do?
 Let’s start by looking at why do dogs snore?

-Just as with people, snoring in dogs is a noise caused by vibration of the soft tissues of a dog’s mouth and throat.
+Just as with people, snoring in dogs is a noise caused by vibration of the soft tissues in the mouth and throat.

 - Narrowing of the airways